zootsuitproductions/LanguagesProject/README.md

 ![lisp cartoon](https://github.com/lizzybrooks/LanguagesProject/blob/master/images/lisp.jpg)

 ### Deliverables
 1. A program that manipulates a string (details below).
-2. Make a small program of your own choice that you believe showcases your chosen language well, or explores some interesting and unique aspect of it.
+2. A small program of your own choice that you believe showcases your chosen language well, or explores some interesting and unique aspect of it.
 3. A 1-page reference to be compiled into a class “zine” (details below).
 4. 10-minute presentation (7 min presentation + 3 for questions) on assigned date (details below).